How to Protect Yourself

 Monitor your accounts & use alerts

 Get into the habit of checking your account every day, if possible.
-By regularly monitoring your accounts, it will be easier for your to spot any suspicious activity or unauthorized transactions.
-You can also create alerts through our online banking to help you monitor your accounts so fraud won’t go undetected.
+By regularly monitoring your accounts, it will be easier for you to spot any suspicious activity or unauthorized transactions.
+You can also create alerts through our online banking to help you monitor your accounts, so fraud won’t go undetected.
 If you do notice anything suspicious, contact us immediately.

 Create strong passwords

 - Create strong passwords by using a mixture of upper and lowercase letters, numbers, and special characters.

 - Do not create passwords containing your initials or birthday.